Xinverse/Blood-on-the-Clocktower-Storyteller-Discord-Bot/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
+## Installation

-* Special thanks to the belungawhale#4813, Picowchew#1559, PokeSvorlds#0299, SpikedJackson#8071.
-* Special thanks to the Pandemonium Institute, creator of this wonderful new social deduction game, as well as our friends at the unofficial Blood on the Clocktower Discord server.
+Install Python 3.6+.

+Clone this repository.
+Rename `config.INI.example` to `config.INI` and `preferences.INI.example` to `preferences.INI`, and fill in the fields inside `config.INI`.
+To change gameplay-related settings, edit `preferences.INI`.

+Run `pip install -r requirements.txt` to install the required dependencies.

+Finally, run the `main.py` file to start the bot.

 ## Player Guidelines for Discord Games